-- 1. Under the terms of its Statute the Tribunal is not competent to pass judgement on the validity, in relation to the Charter, of an agreement made between the Secretary-General and a Member State, whatever influence this agreement might actually have had on the decision taken in respect of the Applicant.
-It is part of the Tribunal's function, however, to consider whether the termination of the Applicant's employment is in conformity with the provisions of the Staff Regulations and the Staff Rules. - 2.
+- 1. Under its Statute the Tribunal is not competent to pass judgement on the validity, in relation to the Charter, of an agreement made between the Secretary-General and a Member State, whatever influence this agreement may actually have had on the decision taken in regard to the Applicant.
+It is the Tribunal's duty, however, to consider whether the termination of the Applicant's appointment is in conformity with the provisions of the Staff Rules and Regulations. - 2.
 The Tribunal notes that the Applicant held a permanent appointment.
 This type of appointment has been used from the inception of the Secretariat to ensure the stability of the international civil service and to create a genuine body of international civil servants freely selected by the Secretary-General.
-In accordance with the regulations established by the General Assembly, permanent appointments cannot be terminated except under staff regulations which enumerate precisely the reasons for and the conditions governing the termination of service.
+Under the regulations established by the General Assembly, permanent appointments cannot be terminated except in accordance with the Staff Regulations, which list exhaustively the grounds on which and the conditions in which an appointment may be terminated.

-The Secretary-General thus can act only under a provision of the Staff Regulations.
-He must indicate the provision upon which he proposes to rely, and must conform with the conditions and procedures laid down in the Staff Regulations.
+Thus the Secretary-General can only act under a provision of the Staff Regulations.
+He must indicate the provision upon which he proposes to rely, and conform with the conditions and procedures laid down in the Staff Regulations.

-If he fails to comply with these principles, the Tribunal is entitled to inquire whether the termination of employment is in accordance with the rules in force.
+If he fails to comply with these principles, the Tribunal is entitled to enquire whether the termination of the appointment is in accordance with the rules in force and so valid.

-3. The Applicant held a permanent contract and his professional ability and devotion to duty have not been disputed.
-The termination of his employment was decided upon by the Secretary-General following the report of the Commission of three jurists which he consulted.
-In his letter of 1 December 1952 to the Applicant, the Secretary-General wrote:

-"I have decided to accept the recommendation of the Commission regarding the attitude the Secretary-General should take towards an officer who pleads some constitutional privilege against answering questions on the grounds that answers might incriminate him with regard to activities involving disloyalty to the United States.
+- 3. The Applicant held a permanent contract and his professional ability and devotion to duty have not been disputed.
+The termination of his appointment was decided upon by the Secretary-General following the report of the Commission of three jurists whom he consulted.
+In his letter of 1 December 1952 to the Applicant, the Secretary-General wrote: - "I have decided to accept the recommendation of the Commission regarding the attitude the Secretary-General should take towards an officer who pleads some constitutional privilege against answering questions on the grounds that answers might incriminate him with regard to activities involving disloyalty to the United States.
 This recommendation was to the effect that a person who has refused to answer questions whether he is or has been engaged in espionage or other subversive activities in the United States, or whether he is or has at any time been a member of the Communist Party in the United States, or of some other organization declared to be a subversive organization, is unsuitable for continued employment by the United Nations in the United States and that his employment in the United Nations should not be continued."

-The decision to terminate the Applicant's employment rests on the recommendation of the three jurists and states that the refusal to answer the questions "constitutes a fundamental breach of the obligations laid down in Staff Regulation 1.4, and that you [the Applicant] are unsuitable for continued employment in the Secretariat."
+The decision to terminate the Applicant's employment rests on the recommendation of the three jurists, and states that the refusal to answer the questions "constitutes a fundamental breach of the obligations laid down in Staff Regulation 1.4, and that you [the Applicant] are unsuitable for continued employment in the Secretariat."

-4. The three jurists sought a legal basis for the termination of the appointment of staff members pleading privilege under the Fifth Amendment.
+4. The three jurists tried to find a legal basis for the termination of the appointments of staff members pleading privilege under the Fifth Amendment.
 They started from the concept that "the rights of the staff in matters of their employment are contractual and that the terms of the contract are to be found in the Staff Regulations and the rules promulgated as Staff Rules in pursuance of the Regulations."

-They then propounded a general theory for dealing with breaches of the obligations laid down in the Staff Regulations and for termination indemnities:
+They then propounded general principles for dealing with breaches of the obligations laid down in the Staff Regulations and for termination indemnities: